What Are Google Shopping Ads? Best Practices Guide (2023)

 What are Google Shopping Ads?

 Google Shopping ads are a type of pay-per-click advertising that displays products from your online store directly in Google search results.
-A Google Shopping ad is a type of paid search ad that appears at the very top of Google search results in a form of a product listing.
-It provides online shoppers with a visual representation of the goods you're selling, including product image, price, description, etc. making it easier for customers to find what they're looking for.
-A click on a Google Shopping ad will take the user to the product URL you provided, e.g. a product landing page on your store's website.
+A Google Shopping ad is a type of paid search ad that appears at the very top of Google search results in the form of a product listing.
+It provides online shoppers with a visual representation of the goods you’re selling, including product image, price, description, etc. making it easier for customers to find what they’re looking for.
+A click on a Google Shopping ad will take the user to the product URL you provided, e.g. a product landing page on your store’s website.

 How do Google Shopping Ads Work?